timklapdor/csulx/_strategies/Blogging.md

 A blog is essentially an online publication and consists of a series of posts and pages written by individuals or groups of people on the world wide web.
 Blogs can promote an open dialogue with a broad audience and encourage community building in which both the bloggers and those commenting exchange opinions, ideas and resources.
 Blogging can be a way for students to document their learning over time but also to share and submit their work in a subject for review by their teachers and peers.
 It can be an important critical reflection and responsive practice tool and provide unique opportunities for enriched collaborative and reflective assessment.

 A common educational use of blogs is for students to reflect on their experiences and learning similar to the process used in learning journals (Ladyshewsky & Gardner, 2008).
 Reflective practice is emerging as an important component of many professions with many professional associations, regulatory bodies, universities and workplaces noting it as an important skill of graduates (Farmer et al., 2008; Ladyshewsky & Gardner, 2008).
 There are particular benefits in using blogs with students who are working on placements away from the university, both for assessment purposes and for developing reflective skills.
 Sheridan et al (2014, p.
-343) examined students perspectives in a Bachelor of Commerce degree and noted that "not only did the online environment accommodate the time and travel logistics associated with students undertaking an internship but, in some cases, its flexibility in time and place also meant the students engage with assessments in a more independent, thoughtful and, perhaps, more meaningful way as it directly related to their personal experience."
+343) examined student perspectives in a Bachelor of Commerce degree and noted that "not only did the online environment accommodate the time and travel logistics associated with students undertaking an internship but, in some cases, its flexibility in time and place also meant the students engage with assessments in a more independent, thoughtful and, perhaps, more meaningful way as it directly related to their personal experience."
 The students in this study used blogs and online journals to capture their reflections whilst on placement (reflection in-action) and to draw the threads together for a final assessment task (reflection on-action).

 ### Engagement